Justin Maurice O’Brien

 Alessandro Oliverio (op.
 1532-1544), Italian

-- Virgin and Child Enthroned Between Angels, oil on panel, 136 × 202 cm, attributed to Alessandro Oliverio (op.
+- Virgin and Child Enthroned Between Angels (ca 1500), oil on panel, 136 × 202 cm, attributed to Alessandro Oliverio (op.
 1532-1544).
 Dublin: National Gallery of Ireland, Inv.
-NGI.480.
+NGI 480.
 Ref.
 Boydell (1985: 45-46, fig. 35); Paolo Biordi (pers. comm., 2000); dall’Acqua (1975, 1: 479).
+The National Gallery of Ireland now attribute this to Venetian School c.1500.
 On either side of the Virgin and Child musicians play lute (left) and a conical duct flute (probably a recorder).
 The fingering of the latter is haphazard with all fingers of both hands down and yet two open finger holes between the hands are clearly evident. ” … the two angels in this painting are unlikely to represent an actual musical ensemble for their purpose is to represent the Virgin’s supremacy over both the spiritual and the sensual sides of human nature, represented by the lute and the recorder.
 This painting has been retouched in later centuries, the rosette on the lute in particular showing evidence of repainting.
 The recorder, with an uncharacteristically expanded body and large tongue and window, is held unmusically, the player’s fingers not over the sound-holes, seven of which are visible” (Boydell, loc. cit.)
-The National Gallery of Ireland now attribute this to Venetian School c.1500.
-The posture of the recorder player and the morphology of his instrument are strongly reminiscent of Oliverio’s Virgin and Child enthroned with Saints Peter, John the Baptist, John the Evangelist and Sebastian, City Art Gallery, Glasgow (No. 188).
+Boydell must have been looking at the Glasgow Virgin and Child, in which the posture of the recorder player and the general morphology of his instrument are very similar but in which seven finger holes are visible.

 - Virgin with Child and Saints Lorenzo and Sebastian, tempera on panel, Alessandro Oliverio (op.
 1532-1544).
-Bovolenta: Oratorio di San Lorenzo.
-Ref. dall’Acqua (1975, 1: 478); Paolo Biordi (pers. comm., 2000).
+Padua: Basilica Cathedral of Saint Mary of the Assumption; formerly Bovolenta: Oratorio di San Lorenzo.
+Ref. dall’Acqua (1975, 1: 478); Paolo Biordi (pers. comm., 2000); Vicente Parrilla (pers. comm., 2022).
 The Virgin sits on a wooden throne beneath a large tree.
 On her left stands St Lorenzo; on her right is St Sebastian.
 At her feet on the foot of the throne sits a tiny putto playing a conical flared-bell duct flute (flageolet or recorder).
 Although the first three holes are covered by the fingers of the upper (right) hand and only a further three are visible below, there may be an offset hole for the little finger of the lowermost hand which is out of view.

 - Virgin and Child enthroned with Saints Peter, John the Baptist, John the Evangelist and Sebastian, Alessandro Oliverio (op.
 1532-1544).
 Glasgow: City Art Gallery, No. 188.
 Ref. dall’Acqua (1975, 1: 481); Paolo Biordi (pers. comm., 2000).
 Musical angels seated on a plinth play a flared recorder (the fingering haphazard), vielle and lute, all beautifully illustrated.
 At the musicians’ feet sits a parrot.
 The recorder player and his instrument are strongly reminiscent of Oliverio’s The Virgin and Child Enthroned Between Angels, National Gallery of Ireland, Dublin.